samkibe/My-Serious-SQL-encounter-pros-and-cons/README.md

 # SERIOUS SQL
-Serious SQL as Danny the modulator calls, it is an extensive course to build SQL projects and portfolio to showcase strengths in Data exploration using SQL, as a Data analyst.
+Serious SQL as Danny the modulator calls it, is an extensive and advanced course on SQL - to build SQL projects and A portfolio to showcase strengths in Data exploration using SQL, as a Data analyst.